ndiego/genesis-custom-headers/readme.txt

 1. You have a couple options:
 	* *Go to Plugins->Add New and search for "Genesis Custom Headers”.
 Once found, click "Install".
 	* *Download the folder from Wordpress.org and zip the folder.
 Then upload via Plugins->Add New->Upload.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. From the ‘Plugins’ page, head directly to the plugin ‘Settings’ page to configure your global options.
+4. Once the global settings have been set, navigate to a post, page, or custom post type, and edit the ‘Genesis Custom Headers’ metabox to your liking.
+If you have any implementation questions, please post in the plugin support forum.

 **Please Note:** This plugin is only for Genesis Framework users.
 Genesis is a premium product by [StudioPress](http://www.studiopress.com).
 If you do not have Genesis 2.0+ or Wordpress 3.6+, the plugin will not activate.

 == Screenshots ==

-1. Screenshot of Genesis Custom Headers metabox with no header options selected.
+1. Screenshot of Genesis Custom Headers metabox with no header options selected on a new page.
-2. Screenshot of Genesis Custom Headers metabox with all header options selected.
+2. Screenshot of Genesis Custom Headers metabox with all header options selected on an existing page.
 3. Screenshot of the Settings Page for Genesis Custom Headers
-4. An output example using the Genesis default theme by StudioPress
+4. An output example using custom content on the Genesis default theme by StudioPress
-5. An output example using the Enterprise Pro these by StudioPress
+5. An output example using a custom image and caption on the Genesis default theme by StudioPress

 == Changelog ==